Cultural Challenges Expats Face When Moving to Europe

 Learn the Language

 Learn the language of your new city before you move there and practice it after arriving.
-Pick up enough of a language, either by taking courses or joining a conversation group to using language apps that allow you to get by with the natives and feel more at home.
+Pick up enough of the language, either by taking courses, joining a conversation group, or using language apps, to communicate effectively with the locals and feel more at home.

 Observe Social Norms